Kenhie94/ReadMeGenerator/generatedReadMe/README.md

 # README.md Generator

 ## Badge
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-A program that will generate a README.md file through a series of prompt questions
+A program that will generate a README.md file that you can use for future projects

 ## Table of Contents
 - [Installation](#installation)